Notes on the ‘Grey Market’

-Put simply, it is a watch being offered for sale in the USA which was meant for a different world market.
-The watch was sold by the manufacturer to a distributor in another part of the world, and then “transshipped” to the USA.
-The manufacturers have contracts with USA importers for exclusivity, and this grey market works outside of that.
+A ‘Grey Market’ watch is typically a watch being offered for sale in the United States which was originally designated for a different world market.
+The watch was sold by the manufacturer to a distributor in another part of the world, and then “trans-shipped” to the USA.
+Watch manufacturers have contracts with US importers for exclusivity, and this ‘Grey Market’ works outside of that network of ‘Authorized Dealers’.

-You can usually tell if a watch is being sold grey market; authorized dealers are not allowed to advertise watches at a major discount.
-If you see a watch online and the discount is more than 25%-30% off the website is likely selling grey market watches.
-Most major Swiss brands will have a disclaimer on the main websites about their warranty policy.
+It is usually simple to tell if a watch online is being sold via the ‘Grey Market’ or from an AD; Authorized Dealers are not allowed to advertise watches at a major discount.
+If you see a watch on an online storefront and the discount is more than 25%-30% off the retail price from the manufacturer’s website, it is almost certainly an item being sold on the ‘Grey Market’.

 So what does this mean?

-There is only one good reason not to buy online from an online discounter- the watch will have no manufacturer warranty.
-The USA distributor did not benefit from the initial sale of the product.
-They have no obligation or incentive to repair your watch under warranty since you didn’t buy it from them.
-Go to Burger King and complain that your Big Mac was cold.
-You’ll get the same treatment.
+There is one good reason not to buy from an online discounter: the watch will have no manufacturer warranty.
+The US distributor did not benefit from the initial sale of the product, and so they have no obligation or incentive to repair your watch under warranty.

-When you decide, you have to compare the upfront savings to the potential costs.
-This article was written to educate, not to frighten.
-If the up front savings are so much that, even if the watch fails, a paid factory repair is still less than the authorized selling price, it is logical to at least consider sourcing from a reputable grey market dealer.
-I hate to concede that, but if you save $1000 up front and have a potential $400 repair worst case… I know what I’d do.
+It is important to be fully-informed about the ‘Grey Market’, and what its benefits and risks are in order to accurately compare the up-front savings to the potential costs.
+I wrote this note to educate, not to frighten.
+If the up-front savings are so much that, even if the watch fails, a paid factory repair is still less than an AD’s selling price, it is undoubtedly logical to at least consider sourcing a purchase from a reputable grey market dealer.
+As an AD of several quality brands myself, I hate to concede it, but if one saves $1000.00 up-front, and, in the worst-case scenario, face a potential repair bill of $500.00… I know what I’d do.

 So, what does this all mean?

-We are an old fashioned, service based business.
-That doesn’t mean we’re not with the times.
-All of our watches have been purchased via the authorized channels.
-We don’t want our showroom to look like a museum- we want things to move.
+The Watchmaker is an old fashioned, service-based business, working mostly in the world of repair.
+That doesn’t mean that as an AD we’re not with the times.
+I don’t want our showroom to look like a museum- I want things to move.
 Watches look far better on your wrist than in my showcase.
-Before you buy online (and I know it’s tempting to get something in one click), give us an opportunity to match or even come close to the grey market price.
-We may surprise you- and the warranty and after sales service is not even a question.
-It’s backed up, guaranteed.
+Before you buy online, give us an opportunity to work with you on a price.
+We may surprise you- and the warranty and after-sales service on watches purchased from our showroom is backed up, guaranteed.